- Independent Living

 Colin is the past president of Cooinda, Rotary Benalla and is a Paul Harris Fellow.

-Lis is currently a Nurse Educator at GOTAFE and continues to nurse clinically at Benalla Health.
+Lis is currently a Nurse Educator at GOTAFE and Benalla Health.

-She has worked within the health sector for 31 years, including Royal Flying Doctors Service, acute care, aged care, Royal Children’s Hospital Paediatrics and Community Health.
+She has nursed within the health sectors for 31 years, including Royal Flying Doctors Service, aged & acute care and community health.

 Margaret moved to Benalla 25 years ago, Prior to and in her retirement she has undertaken voluntary work in many different capacities including establishing a kindergarten and neighbourhood houses.
 For many years, she has been a telephone counsellor for people in crisis and more recently has been involved in the Benalla Rose Festival, is a friend of the Benalla Performing Arts and Convention Centre and is a board member of the Benalla Art Gallery.